cadgs/telework/README.md

 1. Prepare 'Employees Telework Details.xlsx' for the week.
 Report date should be Monday of the week.

 2. Open the Telework Dashboard Template with Power BI Desktop.
-Under "Edit Queries" and Update Paramenters.
+Under "Transform Data" and "Edit paramenters".
-   - Data Folder (where your Excel file is stored)
+   - (Optional) Average one-way commute miles (default: 15.4 miles)
+   - (Optional) Average one-way driving time in minutes (default: 27.4 minutes)
    - (Optional) Commute Outlier Limit (default: 100 miles)
-   - (Optional) Average 1-way commute miles (default: 15.4 miles)
-   - (Optional) Average 1-way driving time in minutes (default: 27.4 minutes)
+   - Telework Data File (where your Excel file is stored)

 3. Refresh the report dataset(s).